LordButley/itspuppytime/README.md

 ### Header

 - Logo "It's Puppy Time" in large unmissable font sets the tone of the website.
-- Navigation bar - Allows users to quickly see what content is available on the website and then navigate where they want is a simple, familiar and intuitive way.
+- Navigation bar - Allows users to quickly see what content is available on the website and then navigate where they want in a simple, familiar and intuitive way.
 The current page is highlighted whilst the links are underlined when the cursor is on top.
 - Header is sticky on large devices but loses it's "stickiness" on smaller screens where you have less screen estate.

 ![Screen shot of the header of "It's Puppy Time"](assets/images/header-large-screen.JPG)